Alevropita (Feta Flatbread)

 7

-Bake for approximately 30-35 minutes on a lower rack of the oven, rotating the pan half way through, or until golden on top, crispy on the edges, and golden brown underneath.
+Bake for approximately 30 minutes on the lowest rack of the oven, rotating the pan half way through, or until golden on top and crispy on the edges.

 8